morgan071801/dig333-devlog/README.md

 ### Experiments

 <p style="text-align: center;"><strong>PLATT EXPERIMENTS</strong></p>
+#6

+<p>Information I Learned:</p>
+<p>-Some switches only have two terminals</p>
+<p>- Sparking can erode the switch and make the connection not as reliable </p>
+<p>- Schematics don't just tell you where to put components.
+They also tell you how to put them together.</p>
+<p>- Although the switchs have two parts they are made up of one component. </p>
+<p>- Electronic devices with metal chassis that connects to pins are grounded. </p>
+<p> Resistors only have two variants: The US and European variants. </p>
+<p> The Potentiometer symbols identify the wiper in the potentiometer </p>
+<p> There a 3 types of push buttons: normal pushbuttom (momentary switch)- where pressure closes the circuit and releasing opens the circuit."
+<p> Crossovers are used when wires must pass over each other without creating an electrical circuit </p>

+#7

 <p>Materials:</p>
 <p>Breadboard, hookup wire, wire cutters, wire strippers, multimeter, Transistor, 2N222(1), 9-volt battery and connector, Resistors: 470 ohms, Trimmer potentiometer, Generic LED</p>
 <p><br></p>